Churchland, North Carolina: Churchland Elementary School

 The current site of Churchland Elementary School was originally Churchland High School until 1957 when the "new" West Davidson High School opened.
 Both are part of the Davidson County School System.
 The name and grades then changed to the elementary school.
 History has it that the original school on this site was founded in the early 1900s by Mr. Hasty.
 A detailed article can be found in the Volume 9, Number 2, Spring 1977 issue of Homespun, a Davidson County periodical.

 Business

-Aside from a few small workshops and stores, the only major business located in Churchland is Orrell's Food Service.
-Orrell's is one of the largest food distributors in Central North Carolina, with distribution all over the state and Southern Virginia.
-The business operates from its office and warehouse on Highway 150.
+Aside from a few small workshops and stores, the only major business located in Churchland was Orrell's Food Service.
+Orrell's was one of the largest food distributors in Central North Carolina, with distribution all over the state and Southern Virginia.
+The business operated from its office and warehouse on Highway 150.
 Orrell's Cold Storage was founded in 1954 by the brothers, Herman and Roy Orrell.
 The 800 sqft facility offered custom butchering and processing of beef and pork.
-Within a couple of years Herman purchased Roy's interest in the business and in 1962 was joined by his son Tony, who is president and CEO of Orrell's Food Service today.
+Within a couple of years Herman purchased Roy's interest in the business and in 1962 was joined by his son Tony, who was president and CEO of Orrell's Food Service until May 2023 when the business was purchased by Ben E. Keith Company (Website) from Ft Worth, Texas.
+This location has been renamed Ben E. Keith Foods – Carolina Division.